BSSHV/Codemonk-ML-Internship-Assignment/Task 2/README.md

                             The type of product (e.g., T-shirt, shoes) The preferable season for the product
                             The gender category (Men, Women, Unisex)
-                            (The models performance is the result of limited epochs as the gpu compute available.)
+                            (The models performance is the result of number of epochs, as per the gpu compute availability.)

 streamlit_app.py - A Streamlit-based UI for easy interaction with the model.
 This UI allows users to upload images and see the model's predictions in real-time.